 This detoxifying probiotic water is formulated from sprouted and fermented red wheat berries.
 Infused with ginger, turmeric, lemongrass, and mint, the flavor is reminiscent of lemonade.
-I lived on this and the electrolyte green elixir right after my dental implant surgery and began feeling the healing effects within 2-weeks.
-Thanks to the natural anti-inflammatory properties of ginger, antibodies from lemongrass, along with the probiotics from the sprouted*, fermented grain water, the original window of a 6-month recovery, narrowed to just under 4- months.
-Even today, it is still a part of my daily routine.
-The added lemon juice and sole′ water (pronounced so-lay), naturally keep my electrolyte levels balanced.
-All this and more from a glass of lemonade.
-Another variation is the Grape Nehi.
+I lived on this, and the electrolyte green elixir, right after my dental implant surgery and began feeling the healing effects within 2-weeks.
+Thanks to the natural anti-inflammatory properties of ginger, antibodies from lemongrass, along with the probiotics from the sprouted*, fermented grain water, the original window of a 6-month recovery narrowed to just under 4- months.
+Even today, it is still one of my daily beverages.
+The added lemon juice and sole′ water (pronounced so-lay), keep my electrolyte levels balanced.

 Recipe notes: What you will need: Gallon glass container with a wide mouth, strainer, and cheesecloth.
 Active prep time 10-minutes.
-Fermentation, 6-days.
+Sprouting and fermentation are 6-days.
 Yields 1-gallon.
 Difficulty level: Easy

 - 1-qt-tea infusion